Reader Survey Winners

 Danny lives with Maggie, his wife of 18 years, in Tampa, Florida.
 Originally from Brooklyn, he moved to Florida in 1996.
 He is a senior project manager for KHS&S Contractors and has overseen the building of casinos, hotels and theme parks.
 Between he and Maggie, they have four grown, married children and six grandchildren.

 In 2006, Danny’s life changed dramatically when he was diagnosed with multiple myeloma.
 Initially he was given the prognosis of having one or two years to live – if he did nothing.
 “It was devastating.
 Maggie and I looked at each other and said, ‘What are we going to do?’” he explained.
-Danny embarked on his cancer treatment journey at the H. Lee Moffitt Cancer Center in Tampa, where Maggie is employed.
-After seeking a second opinion in New York, he returned to Moffitt and his next year and a half was filled with bone marrow biopsies, radiation targeted at a lesion on his spine to stop tumor growth and chemotherapy in preparation for an autologous stem cell transplant (utilizing his own stem cells).
+Danny embarked on his cancer treatment journey at a cancer center in Tampa, where Maggie is employed.
+After seeking a second opinion in New York, he returned to Tampa and his next year and a half was filled with bone marrow biopsies, radiation targeted at a lesion on his spine to stop tumor growth and chemotherapy in preparation for an autologous stem cell transplant (utilizing his own stem cells).
 There were also two back surgeries to help repair damage from the cancer.
 At one point, his 5’7” frame was bent so badly from the pain, he was only 5’2”.
 Fortunately, his surgeries successfully restored all but one inch of his height and eliminated his pain.

 Two and a half years after his initial diagnosis, Danny was in complete remission.
 He then became even more serious about his health by losing 50 pounds and begining an exercise regimen.
 He is now celebrating his six-year anniversary, enjoys a healthy and happy life with his family, regularly attends IMF and other myeloma seminars and has joined a support group.
 He continues to closely monitor his cancer markers with his oncologist.